helsing-ai/buffrs/docs/src/getting-started/installation.md

 ```

 You will be prompted for an artifactory identity token which you can create
-within the artifactory user interface or programatically through terraform.
+within the artifactory user interface or programmatically through terraform.

 ### Build and Install Buffrs from Source